TNamdarian/seven-terraces/README.md

 - **Input (type text)** I have used input type text for name of the property and calories inputs.
 Name of properties is required.

-- **Modal:** When the user clicks on "Upload image" a modal window will appear containing the input (type file).

-- **Input (type file):** Allows the user to upload an image for the property.
+- **Input (type url):** Allows the user to upload an image for the property.
 This field is optional.
 If the user doesn't upload an image then the default image will be used for the property.

-- **Input (price):** I have used input type number for the "price" field.
+- **Input (price, sourcing fee):** I have used input type number for the "price" field.
 This field will be compulsory and needs to be a number.
+But for formating purposed texts are allowed.

-- **Select input:** I have used "single" select inputs for the fields "strategy", "Property Type".
+- **Select input:** I have used "single" select inputs for the fields "Strategy", "Property Type" and "multiple" select for "amenities".
 All of them are compulsory as they will also be used in the dashboard section and in order to show further details of the properties on the view_property page.

-I have also used "multiple" select input to select the “amenities” and “features” in the properties.

-- **Textarea:** I have used textareas for the fields "Property details", “Property description” and “Date added”.
+- **Textarea:** I have used textareas for the fields "Property details", "Property description”, and "features" and "Date added”.
  These fields are compulsory because they are the most important information about any property.
  The user needs to enter every "Property details” on a different line to make sure it displays correctly in the view property page and also to be able to convert the input to array.